Standing-Room-Only Crowd Packs Stella Ballroom as Beller and Gonzalez Face Tough Questions, While Empty Zoerner Chair Looms Over Sheriff’s Forum

 One of Beller’s strongest answers came during a discussion about the Sheriff’s Office participation in the federal 287(g) immigration enforcement program.

-Beller pointed to the deaths of Deputy Frank Fabiano and Deputy Trevor Bailey and argued that immigration enforcement is a public-safety issue, not a political issue.
+Beller pointed to the death of Deputy Frank Fabiano and argued that immigration enforcement is a public-safety issue, not a political issue.
 Beller specifically referenced Deputy Frank Fabiano, who was killed by an illegal immigrant who had previously been ordered deported but remained in the United States.
 Beller argued that cases like Fabiano’s demonstrate the real-world consequences that can occur when immigration laws are not enforced and dangerous individuals who should not be in the country remain here.
 He said local law enforcement has a responsibility to cooperate with federal immigration authorities and made clear that under his administration the Sheriff’s Office would continue participating in 287(g).

 “If we can get rid of criminals that shouldn’t be here, we’re going to do it,” Beller said.